 This is a high-quality and well constructed, 100% natural wash mitt using pure lambswool, which sits on a real leather backing.
 It’s extremely soft and plush, with a dense covering of wool to clean the most stubborn stains from whatever it is that you’re washing.

-There’s not a huge amount to choose from between these two lambswool mitts, aside from that the Mothers version has a separate thumb, either product will give you a quality wash without scratching or swirling.
+There’s not a huge amount to choose from between these two lambswool mitts.
+Aside from the Mothers version having a separate thumb, either product will give you a quality wash without scratching or swirling.